MercersKitchen/Introductory-CS/README.md

 - Default is Music Player or Drawing App

 Advanced at CS10 Level
-- Do All above but with JavaScript writing HTML
+- Do All above but DOM
 - See Connor & Skills

 ---